johanwk/elot/.vscode/README.md

 *   **Task fails with "emacs: command not found":**
     *   Ensure Emacs is installed and its `bin` directory is correctly added to your system `PATH`.
 Restart VS Code if you recently changed the PATH.
 *   **Snippet `elotOntologyTemplate` does not appear:**
     *   Ensure the file `.vscode/elot.code-snippets` exists in your project root.
+VS Code should detect this automatically when the project folder is opened.
     *   Ensure you are editing a file with the `.org` extension.
     *   Try restarting VS Code.
     *   Check the `elot.code-snippets` file for JSON syntax errors (VS Code might highlight them).
+*   **Tasks are not listed in "Run Task":**
+    *   Ensure the file `.vscode/tasks.json` exists in your project root.
+VS Code should detect this automatically.
+    *   Try restarting VS Code.
+    *   Check the `tasks.json` file for JSON syntax errors.
 *   **Task runs but fails with errors in the terminal:**
     *   Read the error messages carefully.
 They might come from Emacs Lisp (`cli_runner.el` or ELOT code), ROBOT (during conversion), or the shell script wrapper.
     *   Check that the `lib/` and `bin/` directories within your `ELOT_CLI_HOME` contain the expected dependencies.
 You may need to re-run the setup script.